Taxonomy

 Justification

-A widespread species (EOO 41 938 km²), that is declining due to ongoing habitat loss and degradation, but is not yet in danger of extinction.
+A widespread species, with an extent of occurrence (EOO) of 41 938 km².
+It is declining due to ongoing habitat loss and degradation, but is not yet in danger of extinction.
+It is therefore listed as Least Concern.

 Distribution